Physical Therapy Teaching Laboratory Practice

 Consistent with the Carroll University mission to provide students with a superior learning opportunity, the Physical Therapy Program includes an innovative Teaching Laboratory Practice (TLP), a three-course sequence of hands-on education and training of student physical therapists for effective clinical practice.
 The courses begin during the graduate phase of the program and run simultaneously with traditional classroom courses.
 They emphasize active participatory learning through service-learning opportunities in the community.
-Partners include the Girl Scouts, Waukesha County Senior Services, Easter Seals, Red Cross, and the Waukesha Parks and Recreation Department.
-TLP experiences also include on-campus services such as personal training, wellness massage, and the Physical Therapy Program Faculty Clinical Practice.
+TLP experiences also include on-campus services such as personal training, wellness massage, and pro bono Therapeutic Abilities Clinic.
 The TLP courses provide clinical practice opportunities for physical therapy students while offering cost-effective health care to the community.

-The Carroll University Teaching Laboratory Practice, established in 1998, has been recognized as a national model that integrates service-learning and hands-on clinical education opportunities for students while effectively serving community needs.
+The Carroll University Teaching Laboratory Practice, established in 1998, integrates service-learning and hands-on clinical education opportunities for students while effectively serving community needs.
 Service learning combines community service with preparation and reflection to help students learn in the context of a more realistic environment that fosters a sense of caring for others, meets community needs, and cultivates civic and social responsibility.
 It promotes health and wellness for all people.

 Service learning, as defined by the Health Professions Schools in Service to the Nation Program, is a structured learning experience that combines community service with preparation and reflection.
 Students participating in service learning activities are expected to provide direct community service, learn about the context in which the service is provided, and understand the connection between the service and their academic course work.
 Service learning experiences: